DrafaKiller/EventEmitter-dart/README.md

 # Event Emitter

 An Event-based system, highly inspired by [NodeJS's Event Emitter](https://nodejs.org/api/events.html).
-This implementation uses generic types to allow for multiple data types, while still being intuitive.
+This implementation uses generic types to allow for multiple data types while being very intuitive.

 Based on JavaScript and suitable for Dart and Flutter with type safety.

 ## Features

-* Attach multiple listeners to an event.
+* Attach multiple listeners to an event emitter.
-* Listen to a **topic** and **data type**.
+* Listen to events with a specific **event type** and **data type**.
-* Emit a message on a specific topic to be broadcasted to all listeners.
+* Emit an event of a specific type to be broadcasted to all listeners.
-* Type safety.
+* Type safety, only the right type will be passed in.
 * Use callbacks with `EventEmitter`.
-* Use streams with `EventStreamEmitter`.
+* Use streams with `StreamEventEmitter`.
-* Can be extended to create custom event emitter objects.
+* Can be extended to create custom event emitters and events.
+* Custom events can hold custom data to be used in the listeners.

 ## Getting started